Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: : An Agentic RL Benchmark

 \subsection{System Design}

 Each run creates an isolated workspace containing read-only links to the base model and training data, together with writable directories for generated code and model outputs.
 The benchmark exposes a grading server that evaluates submissions, returns scores, and records the best result within the run.
-This repeated-submission design is important because agentic RL typically depends on multiple cycles of training, diagnosis, and refinement rather than a single monolithic script.
+The repeated-submission design reflects that agentic RL typically depends on multiple cycles of training, diagnosis, and refinement rather than a single monolithic script.